amanchokshi/EMBERS/README.md

             └── healpix maps
 ```

-The highest level dictionary contains reference, tile and time maps.
-Within each of these, there are dictionaries for each of the telescope pointings:`0, 2, 4`.
+The highest level dictionary contains normalized mwa, reference, tile and time maps.
+Within each of these, there are dictionaries for each of the telescope pointings:`0, 2, 4, 41`.
 Within which there are dictionaries for each satellite norad ID, which contain a healpix map of data from one satellite, in one pointing.
 This structure map seem complicated, but is very useful for diagnostic purposes, and determining where errors in the final tile maps come from.
 The time maps contain the times of every data point added to the above maps.

 Using `plot_sat_maps.py`, we can plot the sky coverage of each satellite.
 This is very useful in limiting the amount of "bad" data we add to our final maps.
 Some of the maps in `./outputs/tile_maps/sat_maps/` clearly show sparse coverage and weird power structure.
 Eyeballing these maps, we create a list of "good_sats", which we will use to make our good maps.